vikiase/BTC-Vault-project/DOCUMENTATION.md

 ---

 ### `daily.py`
 Automates the execution of DCA strategies on scheduled days.
-This script should be run everyday for example by cron.
+This script should be run everyday for example by cron or systemd timer.

 #### Workflow:
 1. Decrypts the DCA strategy file.
 2. Checks if the current date matches the scheduled investment date.
 3. Executes the DCA strategy using the `dca_day()` function from `console.py`.
 4. Updates the next investment date in the DCA strategy file.

 ---

 ### `pass.bin`
-File used for **automatic** encryption and decryption
+File used for **automatic** encryption and decryption.
-- should be stored somewhere safe, for example AWS has its tools for safe storage of keys.
+- Should be stored somewhere safe, for example AWS has its tools for safe storage of keys.

 ---